gitlabhq/gitlabhq/doc/gitlab-geo/database.md

   make sure the GitLab version is the same on all nodes.
 - The IP of the primary server for our examples will be `1.2.3.4`, whereas the secondary's IP will be `5.6.7.8`.
-Note that the primary and secondary servers **must** be able to communicate over these addresses (using HTTPS & SSH).
+Note that the primary and secondary servers **must** be able to communicate over these addresses.
 These IP addresses can either be public or private.

 If your GitLab installation is using external PostgreSQL, the Omnibus roles will not be able to perform all necessary configuration steps.
 Refer to